 This square is a short walk from the old port.

-Here is where the older locals come to play the traditional game of « boules ». and gather to chat and spend a social afternoon.
+Here is where the older locals come to play the traditional game of « boules ». and gather to chat in the afternoons.
 Most people use social media to connect, but here, they actually meet in person almost every day.

 Relax on a nearby bench and try to learn the rules 🙂

-On Tuesdays and sometimes Saturday the local market takes place here.
+On Tuesdays and sometimes Saturdays the local market takes place here.

 It’s very popular among locals and tourists, it’s a colorful place to buy everything from strawberries to ceramic bowls.